-- We determine the 2011 MSOA (England), or the 2001 SOA (Northern Ireland), or the 2001 Intermediate Zone (Scotland) for each student using the postcode of their permanent address and the November 2017 release of the Office for National Statistics Postcode Directory (ONSPD). - We have assigned 2011 MSOAs, 2001 SOAs and 2001 Intermediate Zones to quintiles according to the participation rate of young people in higher education.
+- We determine the 2011 MSOA (England and Wales), or the 2011 SOA (Northern Ireland), or the 2001 Intermediate Zone (Scotland) for each student using the postcode of their permanent address and the May 2020 release of the Office for National Statistics Postcode Directory (ONSPD) or ONS Postcode Lookup (ONSPL). - We have assigned 2011 MSOAs, 2011 SOAs and 2001 Intermediate Zones to quintiles according to the participation rate of young people in higher education.
 The report 'POLAR4 classification: A local geography classification for young participation in higher education' (HEFCE 2017/29) provides further information.
 The participation of local areas (POLAR4) classification is based on the number of people who entered higher education in the UK in an academic year between 2009-10 and 2013-14 when aged 18, or between 2010-11 and 2014-15 when aged 19.
 A participation rate has been calculated for each MSOA, SOA and Intermediate Zone in the UK, and these rates have been used to rank the areas and zones into five participation quintiles, each containing 20 per cent of the base population, which consisted of five cohorts of children who were aged 15 at the start of the school years 2006-2007 to 2011-2012.
 The quintiles are numbered 1 (lowest participation rates) to 5 (highest participation rates).
 Each student is assigned to one of the five quintiles depending on the area or zone in which they live.